DriveAgent-R1: Advancing VLM-based Autonomous Driving with Active Perception and Hybrid Thinking: Appendix

 \paragraph{Step 1: Necessity Assessment for Tool Calling.} This initial step partitions the raw dataset by discerning the necessity of tool use for each sample.
 Our two-model approach aims to establish clear boundaries for scenario complexity.
 We first employ a lightweight Qwen2.5-VL-3B model to filter out simple scenarios where high accuracy (e.g., $>0.9$) is achievable in the $\mathcal{M}_\text{text}$ mode, forming the tool-unnecessary set $D_\text{text}$.
 For the remaining samples, a powerful Qwen2.5-VL-72B oracle model determines the tool-necessary set $D_\text{tool}$ by identifying cases where the $\mathcal{M}_\text{tool}$ mode yields a significant performance gain over the $\mathcal{M}_\text{text}$ mode.
 This use of a highly capable oracle provides a reliable, conservative criterion for tool necessity, ensuring that we identify scenarios where external perception is genuinely beneficial, while leaving ambiguous cases for the exploratory set $D_\text{explore}$ used in subsequent RL stages.

-\paragraph{Step 2: Mode-Specific CoT Annotation and Validation.} In this step, we generate mode-specific CoT annotations using the powerful Qwen2.5-VL-72B as the "teacher model."
+\paragraph{Step 2: Mode-Specific CoT Annotation and Validation.} In this step, we generate mode-specific CoT annotations using the powerful Qwen2.5-VL-72B as the ``teacher model."
 For each classified sample, the teacher model performs ``inverse" reasoning from the ground-truth meta-actions to construct a logical thought process in either the $\mathcal{M}_\text{text}$ or $\mathcal{M}_\text{tool}$ mode.
+By anchoring the teacher model to the ground-truth action, we effectively steer the reasoning process.
+This approach corroborates recent observations~\citep{autoVLA} regarding the utility of constrained or prompted generation in producing high-quality annotations.
 To ensure the quality and coherence of these annotations, we implement a rigorous validation and filtering process.
 A separate ``judge model" scores the logical consistency of each generated CoT on a scale $s \in [0, 1]$.
 Samples with scores falling below a predefined quality threshold $\tau$ are automatically sent back to the teacher model for regeneration.
 This iterative refinement loop ensures that only high-fidelity reasoning paths are retained.
 To ensure a balanced distribution of tool use within the $D_\text{tool}$ set, a \textbf{Dynamic Tool Preference Guidance mechanism} is also employed during this process, preventing a preference tool bias in the annotated data.

 \paragraph{Step 3: Rule-Based Data Cleaning.} In the final step, the annotated data is subjected to a rule-based cleaning pipeline to ensure its fidelity and uniformity.
 This pipeline performs three primary functions: (1) \textbf{Format Standardization}, which validates the structural integrity of the CoT and the syntactical correctness of tool calls; (2) \textbf{Content Correction}, which rectifies content-level errors such as annotation artifacts or mismatches between the final prediction and the ground-truth label; and (3) \textbf{Tool Usage Control}, which normalizes tool usage by constraining call frequency and eliminating redundant or illogical calls.